Spanish–Taíno War of San Juan–Borikén: Daguao and exile of the Taíno

 The incursions continued into 1514, with the Spanish mining activity focused on the Cordillera Central, efforts continued to eliminate resistance in this region.
 The year began with an incursion led by Jerónimo de Merlo into lands prospected by the viceroy to create a settlement.
 On July 26, 1514, an attack by the belligerent natives came near Caparra, before being defeated and sentenced.
 Two months later, another attack by some 300 members of the coalition came near Caparra and later injured cacique Cacibona, a Spanish ally, at modern-day Loíza.
 During this timeframe, one of the belligerent caciques that had been charged with killing two Spaniards was pardoned and joined the Spanish.
 The stability of the main island was further compromised by the first insurrection of African slaves.
-The year closed with an increase of Spanish slaving ships bringing more work force, as part of initiatives led by viceroy Colón.
+The year closed with an increase of Spanish slaving ships bringing more workforce, as part of initiatives led by viceroy Colón.